<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Did you know...

-If you fold a piece of paper 103 times it will be as thick as the entire universe?
+If you fold a piece of paper 103 times, it will be larger than the observable universe?

-When I was at university, a BBC interviewer asked me whether students think about pensions.
+When I was in my 20s, a BBC interviewer asked me whether students think about pensions.

 In my mind...

-Tuition fees, student loans, studying and future job prospects all ranked higher than a pension I wouldn’t need for decades.
+Tuition fees, rent, student loans, studying and career prospects all ranked higher than a pension I wouldn’t need for decades.

 Yet...